-Greyhound development fund loans: Grandstand
+Greyhound development fund loans:

+Grandstand 6,478 6,478

-Total Greyhound Development Fund Loans
+Total Greyhound Development Fund Loans 6,478 6,478

-As at 30 June 2015 a balance of \$6,478,000 remained outstanding.
+As at 30 June 2016 a balance of \$6,478,000 remained outstanding.
 As a result of the privatisation of the Totalizator Agency Board, certain assets, agreements and rights of the former Race Course Development Fund were transferred to the Greyhound Racing Authority as the body administering the Industry Development Fund.
 That transfer was made in accordance with the direction published in the Government Gazette with effect 1 July 1998.
 Due to an administrative restructure, responsibility of the loan is now held with Greyhound Racing NSW (GRNSW).
 In January 2007 GRNSW requested payment of the loan.
 The Trust requested that GRNSW convert the status of the loan to a grant.

 In July 2015 the Trust received Notice from GRNSW in respect of the Claim.
-The matter is under consideration by the Trust Board and has been referred to the Minister of Lands and Water.
+Based on legal advice the Trust has declined in writing any liability in respect of the claim.
+No response has been received from GRNSW.

-Notes to and forming part of the Financial Statements For the year ended 30 June 2015
+Notes to and forming part of the Financial Statements For the year ended 30 June 2016

-12 Notes to the Statement of Cash Flows (a) Reconciliation of Net Cash Flows from (used in) Operating Activities 2015 \$'000 2014 \$'000
+12 Notes to the Statement of Cash Flows (a) Reconciliation of Net Cash Flows from (used in) Operating Activities 2016 \$'000 2015 \$'000

-Surplus/(Deficit) for the year (2,016) (1,916)
+Surplus/(Deficit) for the year (2,110) (2,016)

-Depreciation 2,270 2,268
+Depreciation 2,318 2,270

-Non-cash grants and contributions 0 (16)
+Non-cash grants and contributions (21) 0

-(Increase)/decrease in receivables 7 (54)
+(Increase)/decrease in receivables 38 4

-Increase/(decrease) in payables 2 Ò
+Increase/(decrease) in payables (1) 2

-Increase/(decrease) in other liabilities 51 0
+Increase/(decrease) in other liabilities 102 51

-Increase/(decrease) in provisions 6 2
+Increase/(decrease) in provisions 6 6

-Net Cash Flows from/(used in) Operating Activities 320 284
+Net Cash Flows from/(used in) Operating Activities 332 317

 (b) Reconciliation of cash

-2015 2014
+2016 2015

 For the purposes of the statement of cash flows, cash includes cash at bank. \$'000 \$'000

-Cash 1,732 1,444
+Cash 1,987 1,729